Arad-Afzali/secure-messaging-server-side/README.md

 ## Features

-- Supports up to two clients.
+- Supports two clients.
-- Exchanges public keys for secure communication.
+- Exchanges public keys for secure communication and removes them immediately when they are not needed.
-- Routes messages between clients.
+- Routes messages between clients (note: the server does not have access to the messages as they are encrypted by the clients).
 - Disconnects all clients when more than two clients attempt to connect.

 ## Requirements